tmtxt/tmtxt.github.com/_posts/2013-04-25-dired-as-default-file-manager-7-dired-async.md

 > [Dired as Default File Manager](/2013/04/24/dired-as-default-file-manager-1-introduction/).

 All this section I focus on **tmtxt-dired-async**, which is a tiny library that I devloped to help the use of Dired become easier.
+Actually, the code is a bit long so that I cannot post it here, that will make my post become messy.
+Instead, I move all those functions to a separate file and post it here for easy installation.

 tmtxt-dired-async is a library for Emacs Dired mode to copy, compress, decompress files